--Ultraviolet radiation, such as a sunburn -Stress
+- Ultraviolet radiation, such as a sunburn

--Changes in the immune system -Trauma
+- Changes in the immune system -Trauma

 Some of these triggers can be avoided by practicing stress-relieving techniques like exercise, meditation, yoga or reading.
 Avoid acidic and salty foods like potato chips or citrus fruits as they can further irritate cold sores and add to the pain.

 Studies show that glycyrrhizic acid, an ingredient in licorice, stops the cold sore virus cells dead in their tracks —- so try chewing a licorice whip.
-Just be sure it’s made from real licorice, since most “licorice” candy on the market is ﬂavored with anise.
+Just be sure it’s made from real licorice since most “licorice” candy on the market is ﬂavored with anise.
 If the ingredient list reads “licorice mass,” the product contains real licorice.

-You could also buy licorice powder and sprinkle it on the sore, or mix up a cream with a pinch of licorice power and a smidgen of pure vegetable shortening, then apply to the sore.
+You could also buy licorice powder and sprinkle it on the sore, or mix up a cream with a pinch of licorice powder and a smidgen of pure vegetable shortening, then apply to the sore.
 Remember, though – don’t overdo it!
 Just as with any medicine, real 1icorice’s medicinal effects can cause serious side effects if used in large amounts over long periods of time.

-Surprising Natural Treatments For Cold Sores
+Surprising Natural Cold Sore Treatments